 The most apparent benefit of selling both subscriptions and one-time purchases is the added revenue.
 With multiple income streams, you’ll be able to take risks, try new ideas and innovate without putting all your eggs in one revenue basket.
 This way, you’ll have two sources of revenue flowing into your pocket — one that’s stable and consistent, and another that has uncapped potential.

-According to our May 2022 Subscription Commerce Conversion Index, most top subscription merchants offer features that make shopping more convenient, including free shipping, discounts and a seamless checkout experience.
+According to our June 2023 Subscription Commerce Readiness Report, most top subscription merchants offer features that make shopping more convenient, including free shipping, discounts and a seamless checkout experience.
 Since consumers value convenience, they prefer to have more flexible options when it comes to buying products.
 Giving subscribers the option to pause, skip or cancel a subscription easily is essential to running a successful program — adding one-time purchase options is another way to give customers the flexibility to choose when and if they’d like to buy a product.

 In 2021, 18% of consumers reported abandoning the checkout process because it was too time-consuming.
 A mixed-cart checkout cuts buying time in half by putting subscriptions and regular purchases in one cart.
 Meanwhile, a mixed cart also simplifies the process for merchants by condensing purchases into one charge instead of two separate transactions — creating a win-win scenario for consumers and merchants.